 inspiring women with adhd logo

 More and more, women are finding out they have ADHD as adults, most often after their child is diagnosed with ADHD.
-When a child is diagnosed with ADHD, the doctor will often ask if the mom or dad has ADHD or recommend they get tested.
+When a child is diagnosed with ADHD, the doctor will often ask if the mother or father has ADHD or recommend they get tested.

 ADHD is highly hereditary and if a child has ADHD, experts say there's a 30-40% chance a parent has ADHD a well.
 If you're wondering what the difference is between ADHD and ADD, the terms have changed over the years.